 - Servers, these provide context, tools, and prompts to clients.

-- Transport Layers, this is how a client communicates with a server, for example it might be locally with standard input/output (STDIO) or remotely over HTTP.
+- Transport Layers, this is how a client communicates with a server.
+MCP defines two standard transports:

 Specifically within an MCP server, there are some key components: